randombiker/livebarn/README.md

+ Generating dynamic table from data API fetched with React Async

- Hardcoded "detail" column info.
-I wasn't able to get the data from the dynamic table.
-For the same reason, I was unable to finish the "search" part.
+ Work on progress.
+I didn't yet get the data from the dynamic table and I didn't finish the "search" part.